aog05/Raylib-and-Flecs-Template/README.md

 Now let's build the template.

 Simply open a terminal and go to a location where you would like to put the template.
-I will put mine into "~/bake/src/bake/templates".
+I will put mine into `~/Raylib Projects`.

 Once there, run these commands:
 ```powershell